Ready to embrace the coastal grandmother aesthetic? Here’s a full breakdown of how to bring this breezy, summery style into your wardrobe and home.

 To keep from being boring, texture is important.
 When it comes to sweaters, don’t be afraid to go chunky with the knits, and add a woven belt or straw bag for interest.
 While most coastal grandmas favor solid colors, subtle stripes can add interest while staying appropriately nautical.

 Here’s a run-down of the staples you’ll need for true coastal grandmother style:

 One | Two | Three | Four | Five | Six | Seven | Eight | Nine | Ten | Eleven | Twelve

 - White Pants: Wide-legged, flowy linen pants are the standard.
 You can go full-length or capri.

 - Chinos: When you need to put away the linen for winter, neutral chinos are best.
 J. Crew is my favorite place for these!

-- Button-up Shirts: A tailored, collared shirt can be dressed up or used as an easy coverup for the sun or in the garden.
+- Button-down Shirts: A tailored, collared shirt can be dressed up or used as an easy coverup for the sun or in the garden.

-- Warm Sweaters: Those ocean breezes get chilly in the fall and winter, so layer up with soft, cozy knits.
+- Warm Sweaters and Cardigans: Those ocean breezes get chilly in the fall and winter, so layer up with a soft, cozy cardigan and fisherman knits.
 Cashmere is the preferred fabric, but you can get the look for less by choosing wool/cotton blends.